 One way for a father to accept responsibility for his child is by signing an acknowledgment of paternity (AOP) form after the child is born.
 The acknowledgment of paternity guarantees a father certain rights.
 However, there are other parental rights that are not guaranteed by signing an acknowledgment of paternity.
-Let's explore more information regarding parental rights as it pertains to the acknowledgment of paternity:
+Let's explore more information regarding parental rights as it pertains to the acknowledgment of paternity.

-Purpose of an Acknowledgment of Paternity Form
+Purpose of an AOP

 An unmarried father should sign an acknowledgment of paternity form to establish legal paternal rights to a child.
 Without a signed AOP, an unmarried father does not have rights to a child and would have to go to court to establish paternity at a later time.
 If parents cannot agree on signing an acknowledgment of paternity, they may need to later participate in a court hearing in order to establish paternity.
 If paternity is proven after the birth certificate is issued, the certificate can be changed based on the court's findings.

-Contents of an Acknowledgment of Paternity
+Contents of an AOP

-- The AOP must be signed and notarized by both parents.
+An acknowledgment of paternity will require some basic information including the child's full name, mother's full name, and father's full name.
+The father's date of birth, address, and Social Security number are also needed.
+The AOP must be signed and notarized by both parents.
 Some states require the AOP to be witnessed by two uninterested parties.

-Rights Guaranteed by Signing an Acknowledgment of Paternity
+Rights Guaranteed by Signing an AOP

-Rights that are not Guaranteed by Signing an Acknowledgment of Paternity
+Rights Not Guaranteed by Signing an AOP

-Where to Find an Acknowledgment of Paternity
+Where to Find an AOP

 Parents who would like more information should visit additional resources about paternity and child support and child custody.
 For other specific state information, parents should speak with a qualified attorney in their state.